ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 The ch9_2_2.cpp include C++ class "Date" implementation.
 It can be translated into cpu0 backend too since the front end (clang in this example) translate them into C language form.
-You can also mark the "hasStructRetAttr() if" part from both of above functions, the output cpu0 code for ch9_2_1.cpp will use $3 instead of $2 as return register as follows,
+If you mark the "hasStructRetAttr() if" part from both of above functions, the output cpu0 code for ch9_2_1.cpp will use $3 instead of $2 as return register as follows,